vmware-archive/clarity/CONTRIBUTING.md

 # Create a topic branch for your changes
 git checkout -b my-new-feature master

-# After making the desired changes, commit and push to your fork
+# After making the desired changes, test, commit and push to your fork
+npm test
 git commit -a -s
 git push origin my-new-feature
 ```